Keating950/constant-cstr/README.md

 `constant-cstr` exists to enable the safe creation of [`CStr`](https://doc.rust-lang.org/stable/core/ffi/struct.CStr.html) instances at compile time, enabling safer and more efficient FFI.
-It leverages the recently added expansions to const functions to verify the absence of any interior null bytes.
+Its only exported macro, `cstr`, statically checks its input for the presence of null bytes, avoiding the penalty of runtime verification.